skyjos-com/Redfish/README.md

 # Redfish

 Redfish is a simple and flexible SMB server on Windows.
-It was started by [Skyjos](https://www.skyjos.com) and open source on GitHub now.
-It gives you an alternative way to run file sharing service on Windows.
+It was started by [Skyjos](https://www.skyjos.com) team and open source on GitHub.
+Redfish gives you an alternative way to run file sharing service on Windows.
 It's more flexible and simpler than Windows file sharing service.
-You could set up share folders, user account even change the port.
+You could set up share folders, user account even change the port in the application.

 ## How it works: